Kaori-Sarin/quantum_steps/README.md

 This repository is dedicated to just learning and experimenting with qiskit.

 ## Contents (as of September 2020)
-1. Binary addition using Half-Adder quantum circuit.
+1. MNIST Clasification using VQC
 2. TBD
 3. TBD
 4. TBD